How To Plow And Till A Vegetable Garden

 Then he adjusted the other skid shoe to match the position of the first, and the tiller is ready to go.

-Time for yours truly to take the wheel.
-Starting at one corner, I began running the rotary tiller slowly over the plowed garden soil.
+Time to start rotary tilling.
+Starting at one corner, we began running the rotary tiller slowly over the plowed garden soil.

 Since we’re tilling just-plowed soil, we’ll adjust the rear leveling board to being wide open.
 That allows tilled soil to come out the back of the tiller freely, so it won’t become clogged.
 With just-plowed ground, you should plan on going over your garden with the rotary tiller 2 or 3 times to get the soil and seedbed just right.